 - 3 eggs

-This usually takes 3-4 minutes, but depends on your microwave.
+- This usually takes 3-4 minutes, but it honestly depends on your microwave.
 When you reach 3 minutes, I would play it safe by stopping and whisking after 30 seconds.

-Strain through a sieve in case there are any tiny cooked bits of egg, then pour into sterilised jars.
+- Strain through a sieve in case there are any tiny cooked bits of egg, then pour into sterilized jars.

 Keeps in the refrigerator for a couple of weeks.
 Makes 2 jars.